Technica-Corporation/ipls_anomaly_detection/README.md

 ### Build the Base Container

 This will build the base container for the IPLS Bootstrapper and IPLS Peer containers.
-It is built on openjdk:8u302-jre-slim-buster and container go and go-IPFS along with a few other system libraries required for the demo.
+It is built on openjdk:8u302-jre-slim-buster and container go and go-IPFS along with a few other required system libraries.

 From ipls_anomaly_detection, navigate to base_container: